 I had done this a few times in previous years, but the answer had always been, “No way!
 There’s so much more I want to do!
 This is my baby.
 There’s no way I could let go.”

 This time it was different.
 I thought how nice it’d be to not have 85 employees and all that responsibility.
-I wrote how nice it’d be to get outside a bit and feel free from all that.
+I wrote about how nice it’d be to get outside a bit and feel free from all that.
 I got excited about all the cool new projects I could do instead.

 Unfortunately, like a divorce, the paperwork took another 7 months.
 I let two companies bid, and ended up choosing the one with the lower bid, but that I felt understood my clients better.

 But it was never about the money.
 The decision was done in that one introspective day of writing in my diary and talking with my mentors.
-I was completely unconflicted, and knew through-and-through it was absolutely the right decision.
+I was completely unconflicted, and knew it was the right decision.

 The reason I’m telling all this is because I’ve been asked the question a few times by other entrepreneurs, “How do you know when it’s time to sell?”.

 (Huge thanks to Idea Sandbox for that brilliant image.)